HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 ***
 ### **User Stories**

-1. As a busy person, I am always on the go.
+1. As a busy and high-powered Executive, I am always on the go.
 I don't want to call my dentist and have to wait on hold to talk to someone to book.
 I want to be able to go online and book at the click of a button and get on with my day.

 2. As the Office Manager, I have a lot of admin, booking fees to process and patients to manage.
+I need less tasks.
 Sometimes the phone is ringing off the hook with people who want to book an appointment.
-It would take a load off my plate to be able to have patients book themselves in so that I can get on with other tasks, such as taking care of the patients in the clinic.
+It would take a load off my plate to be able to have patients book themselves in so that I can get on with taking care of the patients in the clinic and managing the office.

-3. As someone who has a hectic schedule, I like to be able to see which appointments are available and book in the one that best suits my schedule.
+3. As single parent, who has a hectic schedule, I like to be able to see which appointments are available and book in the one that best suits my schedule.
 Being able to book my dentist appointment online would definitely help me in doing that.

-4. I'm a very anxious person and dislike getting on the phone to make appointments.
+4. I'm a very anxious young adult and dislike getting on the phone to make appointments.
 Being able to do this online without having to interact with another person will help me massively with being able to access a dentist and keeping on top of my dental health.
 Now if only I could do that without interacting with the dentist!

 5. As a Mum of three, I regularly book the Dental appointments for my family and I. It would be handy to be able to access a history of treatments so that I can keep track of when a family member last visited so I can book them in after 6 month intervals.